 This restaurant is set right in the heart of St Davids on the Cross Square.
 It boasts a beautiful garden from which to watch the world go by while sipping on a pre-dinner cocktail.
 Dinner itself is elevated pub grub, traditional burgers and pasta dishes alongside local seasonal specials.
 This is a beautiful dinner option.

-St Davids Gin & Kitchen
+St Davids Gin and Kitchen

-St Davids Gin & Kitchen is the place for both surf and turf – the cows are reared locally, and the lobster (which is another firm favourite) is pulled fresh from the sea!
+St Davids Gin and Kitchen is the place for both surf and turf – the cows are reared locally, and the lobster (which is another firm favourite) is pulled fresh from the sea!
 Pair your choice of dish with their locally distilled gin, featuring botanicals from the local coast.

 PUDDING